WYHA/AstroCodeEval/README.md

 When evaluating generated Python code against this dataset, execute it in a safe and controlled environment to prevent any potential risks associated with executing untrusted code.

 ## License
-This dataset is provided under [Your Chosen License].
+This dataset is provided under [MIT].
 Please ensure you understand the terms before using or distributing the dataset.

 ## Usage
 To use the dataset, follow these steps: